bottlerocket-os/bottlerocket/INSTALL.md

 In the example command above, the `--worker-ami` is an Amazon Linux AMI, and the `--user-data` disables updates at boot to speed up registration.
 Make sure you use an up-to-date worker AMI.

-# Using a Thar AMI
+# Using a Bottlerocket AMI

-The first release of Thar focuses on Kubernetes, in particular serving as the host OS for Kubernetes pods.
+The first release of Bottlerocket focuses on Kubernetes, in particular serving as the host OS for Kubernetes pods.

 One easy way to get started is to use Amazon EKS, a service that manages a Kubernetes control plane for you.
 This document will focus on EKS to make it easy to follow a single path.
-There's nothing that limits Thar to EKS or AWS, though.
+There's nothing that limits Bottlerocket to EKS or AWS, though.

 Most of this is one-time setup, and yes, we plan to automate more of it!
 Once you have a cluster, you can skip to the last step, [Launch!](#launch)